aws-solutions-library-samples/guidance-for-responsible-content-moderation-with-ai-services-on-aws/README.md

 # Media Content Moderation Application

 ## Overview
 This application is to moderate images with aws services.
-It could identify inappropriate contents like png/jpeg/gif images or videos with labels.
+It could identify inappropriate contents like png/jpeg/gif images with labels.

 After cloning this repository,

 * You can train a small model for customized moderation scenarios
 * Then you need to deploy the image solution via CDK
-* Then you need to deploy video solution
-* You can test with images or videos
+* You can test with images

 ## Cost